Arnesfield/argstree/README.md

 Using `=`, options or commands will treat the assigned value as their own argument regardless of any matches.

 By default, this behavior is enabled for options but not for commands.
-To change this behavior, you can set the `assign` boolean option.
+Set the `assign` boolean option to change this behavior.

 ```javascript
 const node = argstree(['--add=foo', 'copy=foo', '--save=bar', 'move=bar'], {